Home Uses

 Keep your breath fresh and mouth healthy with the easy-to-use turmeric and salt rinse.
 This natural remedy is a powerful weapon in reducing inflammation, as well as combating bacteria to promote optimal oral hygiene.

 Turmeric has been clinically proven to possess anti-inflammatory properties, which may reduce gum and oral inflammation.
-Salt is a natural bactericide that aids in eliminating bacteria from the mouth.
-To make turmeric and salt rinse, follow these steps:

 Hydrogen Peroxide and Salt

 If you’re searching for an easy and reliable way to care for your oral health, hydrogen peroxide and salt rinse is the perfect solution.
 Not only will it help combat bacteria in your mouth, but its antiseptic properties can also refresh your breath!
-Hydrogen peroxide has natural antibacterial elements while salt is naturally antimicrobial…working together to protect against germs that could potentially cause harm.
+Hydrogen peroxide has natural antibacterial elements while salt is naturally antimicrobial, working together to protect against germs that could potentially cause harm.

 Nevertheless, it is essential to remember that hydrogen peroxide should not be used in strong concentrations and must always be mixed with water before use.
 To make hydrogen peroxide and salt rinse, follow these steps: